Kotivskyi/MemoryMatchGame/README.md

 # iOSCardGame

-Memory Match game implementation for iOS using UIKit
+Memory Match game simple implementation for iOS using UIKit.

+//Originally implemented as test assigment for interview